 Andrews was the clear market leader in stomach remedies in Britain as late as 1978.
 A television campaign featuring the Pink Panther cartoon character boosted sales by 40 percent in 1986.

 Andrews Liver Salts contained sodium bicarbonate, citric acid and magnesium sulphate as of 1993.

 Recent ownership and closure of the Fawdon site

 Sterling Healthcare was acquired by SmithKline Beecham in 1994.

 About 700 people were employed at the Fawdon plant in 1994.

-Andrews Liver Salts was the fourth highest-selling indigestion remedy in the UK in 2011, behind Gaviscon, Rennie and Remegel.
+Andrews Liver Salts was the fifth highest-selling indigestion remedy in Britain in 2017, behind Gaviscon, Rennie, Nexium and Zantac.